 Joaquin Phoenix has made it known over the years--with expletives and the like--that he isn't a fan of awards shows.
-He often cites the arbitrariness of the whole process as his underlying discontent, but we've uncovered a more fundamental reason as to why the actor may not appreciate attending awards shows.
+He often cites the arbitrary nature of the whole process as his underlying discontent, but we've uncovered a more fundamental reason as to why the actor may not appreciate attending awards shows.

 At the 2001 Academy Awards, Phoenix was nominated for his supporting role in the film that boosted his acting career, Gladiator.